amiaopensource/ffmpeg-artschool/clitipsandtricks.md

 * `control + End` : deletes everything from the current cursor position up to the end of the line
 * `Arrow Up` : scrolls through previously entered commands
 * `Arrow Down` : goes in the opposite direction
 * `Tab` : autocompletes a command after typing a few letters
+* `Tab` : autocompletes a command after typing a few letters